raj-wankhede-github/PDF-Chatbot-on-AWS-Lambda/README.md

 ## Overview

-This guide outlines the steps to set up a PDF Chatbot using OpenAI.
-The process involves creating a VPC, setting up an RDS PostgreSQL DB, creating Lambda functions, layers, and interacting with the application using Postman.
+This guide outlines the steps to set up a PDF Chatbot using OpenAI/Azure OpenAI/Amazon Bedrock.
+The process involves creating a VPC, setting up an RDS PostgreSQL DB and DynamoDB, creating Lambda functions, layers, and interacting with the application using Postman.

 ## Pre-requisite mandatory steps to use this repository